 - 1. Create a directory where you want to save the Kerberos credential cache file.
 For example, create a directory named C:\temp - 2.
-Click the Start button, then right-click Computer, and then click Properties - 3.
-Click Advanced System Settings
+If you are using Windows 7 or earlier, click the Start button (1), then right-click Computer, and then click Properties